nagyesta/file-barj/README.md

 # Limitations

 - The file permissions are only captured from the point of view of the current user on Windows or other non-POSIX compliant systems.
+- Restoring a backup on a different OS is not working well (See #94).